angelplusultra/lessons/wsl/wsl.md

 ```

-### Step 5: Dot Files
+### Step 5: Dot Files and RC Files

-Dot files are basically "secret" files that are publically displayed without a special command
+Dot files are  "secret" files/folders that can only be revealed with a special command

-You might be familiar with dot files if you have used .gitignore or .env files
+They are called dot files because the name of the files/folders are prefixed by a .

+Dot files are typicaly related to containing configuration code for a specific program

+Some common examples:

+- .gitignore
+- .bashrc
+- .vimrc
+- .config

-We can reveal all files inclduing our secret ones with
+We can pass the "all" flag in our ls command to reveal all files inclduing our secret ones:

 ```bash
 ls -a
 ```

+You should see a file by the name of __.bashrc__, it is an RC File.

+RC Files also known as Run Command files ar basically scripts that execute when a program boots.
+Usually, developers can modify the contents of a RC file to customize the behavior of a program at startup.

+Later we'll be coming back to the .bashrc to do some custom scripting.

 ### Step 6: Vim & Nano